Debbie Heald: Career

-Heald's American high school girl's indoor mile record stood for over 40 years, until finally broken on January 26, 2013 by Mary Cain of Bronxville, NY.
-Until that time, Heald's was the longest standing of any girls' high school record.
+Heald defeated the then-current 1500m world record holder Tamara Pangelova of the USSR on March 17, 1972, at the Richmond Coliseum.
+Her win was a significant victory as it was during the height of the Cold War and prior to this the Soviets had predominantly dominated the sport.

-Heald attended California State University, graduating with a degree in education.
+As well as winning, with that race Heald also set an American high school record for the indoor mile for girls track (with a time of 4:38.5), which stood for over 40 years, until finally broken on January 26, 2013, by Mary Cain.
+Until that time, Heald's record was the longest-standing of any girls' high school record.

+Heald attended California State University, Fullerton, graduating with a degree in education.
 Heald continued to train throughout her college years, but her career was progressively hampered by repeated injuries and tendonitis from overtraining, as well as a diagnosis of schizophrenia.

 In 2002, Heald carried the Olympic torch in Los Angeles on its nationwide tour in advance of the Winter Olympic Games at Salt Lake City.